Improved photometric redshift estimations through self-organising map-based data augmentation: Mock Galaxy Catalogue

 As illustrated by the green points in Figure~\ref{fig:1}, the colour–redshift distribution of \texttt{CosmoDC2} exhibits pronounced discreteness at high redshift compared to the orange points for \texttt{OpenUniverse2024}.
 This behaviour originates from its dependence on a restricted array of stellar population templates.
 We therefore utilise \texttt{CosmoDC2} to construct our augmentation catalogues, thereby compensating for gaps in spectroscopic coverage.
 In a practical analysis, these augmented catalogues would likewise be simulated datasets, with their SEDs mildly differing from those in the observational datasets.

 Conversely, the auto-differentiable, parameterised models utilised by \texttt{OpenUniverse2024} produce smoother and more physical colour distributions, rendering it an excellent proxy for LSST-like observations.
-In this study, we utilise \texttt{OpenUniverse2024} as the finest available alternative to the actual observational dataset expected from the forthcoming LSST.
+In this study, we employ \texttt{OpenUniverse2024}, a high-fidelity LSST-like mock catalogue, as a proxy for the observational dataset expected from the forthcoming survey.

 At low redshift (\(z_{\mathrm{true}} \lesssim 1.5\)), both catalogues exhibit excellent agreement in the \(i - z\) and \(z - y\) colours, particularly for bright galaxies (\(i \lesssim 22.5\)).
 Conversely, \texttt{CosmoDC2} shows a systematic excess of redder \(u - g\) and \(g - r\) colours relative to \texttt{OpenUniverse2024} especially among low-redshift (\(z_{\mathrm{true}} \lesssim 1.5\)) and faint galaxies (\(i \gtrsim 22.5\)), reflecting differences in the treatment of stellar populations at the blue end of the SED.
 As detailed below, these offsets can be partly mitigated by weighted resampling of the \texttt{CosmoDC2} galaxies to match the smoother distributions of \texttt{OpenUniverse2024}.